 Again, I know this is not a perfect analogy, but it helps understand things slightly better.

-If you are completely new to Linux, did this article make things clear for you, or are you more confused than before?
+If you are completely new to Linux, did this article clarify things, or are you more confused than before?

 If you already know Linux, how would you explain it to someone from a non-technical background?